renatocaliari/contornos/docs/en/contornos.md

 | responsibilities | * _all general contorno participant responsibilities._ <br/>* _all responsibilities of the contorno itself that are not delegated to internal contornos._ <br/> * bring external contorno information to all participants in your contorno.
 If the contorno in question is the organization itself, then bring information from the market, partners, investors, etc.<br /> * be responsible for indicators and contour projects.<br/> * act on boosters with no progress in its contorno.<br/> * propose strategy, indicators and process for the contorno, needing an integrative decision. <br/> * propose people to support the contorno. <br/> * take action on direct internal contornos without participants: invite people to them or remove the contorno, with integrative decision. | * _all general contorno participant responsibilities._ <br/>* _all responsibilities of the contorno itself that are not delegated to internal contornos._ |

 ## Allocation of people in contornos
 To be able to be allocated in any way, a person must be a partner of the organization, whatever the form: hired collaborator, partner or other agreed form.
-And to become a partner, it is expected that there is some contorno with this responsibility, such as the [Partnership Maintenance](en/apps#partnership-maintainance).
+And to become a partner, it is expected that there is some contorno with this responsibility, such as the [Contractual Relationship](en/apps#contractual-relationship).

 After becoming a partner, people can be dynamically allocated to contornos over time.